luna-rs/luna/README.md

 - fully featured

 # Getting started
 Luna is currently unstable and therefore not ready to be used in a production environment.
-The first stable pre-release will be [v0.5](https://github.com/luna-rs/luna/milestone/3), which is planned for sometime in July, 2024.
+The first stable release will be [v1.0](https://github.com/luna-rs/luna/milestone/3), which is planned for sometime in January, 2026.

 An official client can be found [here](https://github.com/luna-rs/luna-client), and the cache can be found in the releases section on that page.
 To learn more about how to get started with Luna please visit the [wiki](https://github.com/luna-rs/luna/wiki).